pauloconnell/profile/README.md

 - refactor to get rid of space bigspace class and use bootstrap

+Future:
+1) store 'card' data in object, then have single implementaion of a row & dynamicly populate row as it iterates over the data
+2) implement paralax scroll on main page

-NEXT: refactor Full stack to tweak layout to perfection , then update web apps to dataVis standard
+NEXT: refactor web aps and dataVis to Full stack standard